-More than a 3 percent reduction in energy consumption during 2015.
-A 28 percent reduction in greenhouse gases since 2008.
-A savings of $59 million in the same period.
+A 2.8 percent drop in energy consumption during 2016.
+An 18 percent reduction in energy consumption since 2008.
+A 31 percent reduction in greenhouse gas emissions and a savings of over $60 million in the same period.

-Those are just a few of the achievements for which the U.S. Environmental Protection Agency is recognizing Raytheon with a 2016 ENERGY STAR Partner of the Year — Sustained Excellence Award.
+Those are just a few of the achievements that won Raytheon the U.S. Environmental Protection Agency's 2017 ENERGY STAR® Partner of the Year — Sustained Excellence Award.

-It is the ninth year in a row the company has received the award, and the 12th time in 16 years it was recognized for leadership in protecting the environment through superior energy efficiency accomplishments.
-The 2016 honor will be awarded at a ceremony in Washington, D.C., on April 13.
+The recognition marks the 10th year in a row the company has received the award, and the 13th time in 17 years the federal government has recognized it for leadership in protecting the environment through superior energy efficiency accomplishments.
+The EPA presented the 2017 award on April 26 at a ceremony in Washington, D.C.

-“In the last year, we have boosted our efforts to cut energy consumption and preserve valuable resources through the Raytheon Sustainability program,” said Thomas A. Kennedy, Chairman and CEO of Raytheon Company.
+“In the last year, we have boosted our efforts to cut energy consumption and preserve valuable resources through the Raytheon sustainability program,” said Thomas A. Kennedy, chairman and CEO of Raytheon.
 “The ENERGY STAR program has been invaluable to our success, helping us to develop companywide strategies to reduce our carbon footprint and energy costs.”

 - Executed a five-year energy roadmap by advancing in four key focus areas: infrastructure optimization, internal Integration, technology strategy and partnerships.